wangziqi2013/wangziqi2013.github.io/_posts/2018-03-24-NOrec-Streamlining-STM-by-Abolishing-Ownership-Records.markdown

 global counter's value to detect whether concurrent writes exist, NOrec also performs value validation to refine conflict detection and to avoid false positives.

+Compared with TML which updates data items in-place, NOrec's read write pattern is closer to OCC.
+Its execution is divided into three phases, like OCC execution: read, validation and write.
+In the read phase, all writes to shared items are buffered.
+Read operations are instrumented to perform incremental validation.
+Read-only transactions do not have a separate validation phase.
+In an updating transaction's validation phase, a critical section is entered by incrementing the global timestamp counter.
+Although not expressed explicitly in the paper, validation and write phases are always synchronized.
+In the write phase, dirty values are written back.
+No new transactions are allowed to begin when another transaction is in the write phase.

+Two novel designs distinguishes NOrec from the classical timestamp-based BOCC algorithm.